 Social Sciences and Humanities Research Council of Canada Aid to Research Workshops and Conferences Award, co-applicant with Professor Michael E. Vance, Saint Mary’s University (2012)

-Carnegie Trust for the Universities of Scotland Research Support Award for Empire and Citizenship: Catholic Britons in Nova Scotia, 1783-1867, principle investigator (2012)
+Carnegie Trust for the Universities of Scotland Research Support Award for Empire and Citizenship: Catholic Britons in Nova Scotia, 1783-1867, principal investigator (2012)

 Edinburgh Beltane Beacon for Public Engagement Grant for Looking Back to Move Forward: Slavery and the Highlands, project leader (2011)

-Wellcome Trust Research Expenses Award for Medicine and Catholics in British Society, 1800-1880, principle investigator (2010)
+Wellcome Trust Research Expenses Award for Medicine and Catholics in British Society, 1800-1880, principal investigator (2010)

 Seed Corn Research Grant, UHI Millennium Institute (June to August 2009)